Innovative CPR training is here

 “CPR simulation using RQI will ensure our clinicians can practice more often, building their experience in a risk-free setting, so they are more prepared and capable to get it right when it matters.”

 RQI also brings cost-saving benefits and increases the amount of time that clinicians can spend treating patients, as there are no instructor fees and training can happen on the ward.
 RQI training is mobile, takes just 10 minutes, and gives immediate feedback to the trainee and their supervisor, so any competence issues can be dealt with straight away.

-Auckland Health Foundation CEO Gwen Green says this remarkable donation from the Lindsay Foundation will touch so many lives for years to come.
+This remarkable donation from the Lindsay Foundation will touch so many lives for years to come.

-“A wonderful aspect of funding simulation training and, in particular technology like RQI, is that the benefits are so far reaching.
+Auckland Health Foundation Director Candy Schroder says, “A wonderful aspect of funding simulation training and, in particular technology like RQI, is that the benefits are so far reaching.
 It saves money and time, it empowers clinicians, and it improves patient care in ways that wouldn’t otherwise be possible.

 “We’re so grateful to the Lindsay Foundation for recognising the value of RQI training.
 Their generosity will literally help clinicians to save lives, which is the greatest gift of all, and we know our clinicians, patients and their families will also be forever grateful.

 “Our three-year campaign to develop world-class simulation in Auckland will only be successful through donations to fund the people, equipment and space to make it a reality.
 Any donations, large or small, will go directly towards empowering those who strive to save lives.”

 To discuss how you can join the Lindsay Foundation in making a difference today, contact Candy Schroder on 09 307 6039 or firstname.lastname@example.org.